 How Much Water Should You Drink After Gastric Sleeve?

 After gastric sleeve surgery, it is extremely important to drink a minimum fluid intake of at least 64 ounces of water each day.
-You can either drink water or sugar-free/diet beverages.
+You can either drink water, sugar-free/diet beverages (i.e. Crystal Light), or drinks with no more than 5 calories / 8 ounces.

 You can also calculate the amount of fluid you need by dividing your weight by two, with the result being the number of ounces of water intake needed.
 For example, someone who weighs 180 pounds needs 90 ounces of fluid per day (180/2=90).